b-etz/sky130_be_ip__lsxo/README.md

 $ cd sky130_be_ip__lsxo/
 ```

-In the new directory, you can inspect schematics in the `xschem/` directory, or you can initiate the verification suite from the repo root by using:
+In the new directory, you can inspect schematics and open manual testbenches in the `xschem/` directory, or you can initiate the verification suite from the repo root by using:

 ```
 $ cace-gui